glennmagerman/ECB_multicountry/README.md

 TODO as a user:
 1. _main.do: Change the folder location to match that of your working environment.
+2. _main.do: if your server is not connected to the internet, manually install the Stata ado packages to the proper folder.
-2. _master_task0.do: Change the first 2 letters of the datasets by the ISO code of your country.
+3. _master_task0.do: Change the first 2 letters of the datasets by the ISO code of your country.

 ## 2. Data
 ### 2.1 Data sources